 Grain: Noted for its unique and interesting patterns, burl wood has an unusual grain, unlike that of normal wood.
 Each piece is said to have its own unique pattern, making it one-of-a-kind.

-Sapwood: Burl wood can have sapwood but the older the piece of burl is the less sapwood it has.
-The more heartwood and less sapwood a burl wood has make it more desirable.
+Sapwood: Burl wood can have sapwood, but the older the piece of burl is, the less sapwood it has.
+The more heartwood and less sapwood a burl wood have makes it more desirable.
 Good quality burl wood has almost no sapwood.

 Lifespan: Though typically long-lasting, Burl wood does not have a specific lifespan as it depends on the species of tree from which it came from.
 Some burl woods can even last for over 100 years.